juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 A binding is an association of a type with a way on how to get an instance of that type.
 When a resource for an object is about to be injected, the binding defines how that instance is delivered.
 For example, loading an asset from Resources or from the file system, a new instance every injection, etc.

-These pre-defined bindings are available to use already:
+These predefined bindings are available to use already:

 * The `InstanceBinding` takes an instance upon creation and serves it with each injection.
 * The `GeneratorBinding` invokes a function each injection of which the result is injected into the target.